IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 - The ContrasTech Software Development Kit for Linux (x86) (aka iCentral) - this includes the driver required to run the camera in Linux and can be found at http://www.contrastech.com/upload/down/Mars/Linux/iCentral_Ver2.2.6_Linux_x86_Build20210705.zip or for Windows http://www.contrastech.com/upload/down/Mars/Win/iCentral_2.2.6_EN.zip
-- An x86 computer....
-32bit or 64bit.
+- An x86 computer 32bit or 64bit.
 Windows or Linux.
-I was initially advised that only LEO cameras would work on ARM processors, but there is an SDK for MARS cameras for ARM processors here:  http://www.contrastech.com/en/service/005001.html
-Raspberry Pi (for example) support is unknown - but I was advised it wasn't supported.....(watch this space???)
+- Raspberry Pi - http://www.contrastech.com/en/service/005001.html as of Feb 2022, Raspberry Pi 4 is known to be working.
+I tested it and even though there are errors during the installation, this software still works.
+When I did the install of iCentral, I installed build-essential as well as linux-modules-extra-raspi.
+After running the iCentral.run file, as root, I did see errors complaining about missing .ko files, but running the demo worked.
+Need to understand that a little better but it is fundamentally working.

 ### Getting this API to work
 Review and/or run ImageGrabDemo.py with a ContrasTech USB3 Camera such as the Mars 1300-201uc, and it should work.
 There